Prioritized Level Replay

-\subsection{Scoring levels for learning potential}
+\subsection{Scoring Levels for Learning Potential}

-After collecting each full trajectory $\tau$ over a completed episode on level $l_i$ using policy $\pi$, our method assigns $l_i$ a score \mbox{$S_i = \mathbf{score}(\tau, \pi)$} measuring the learning potential of replaying $l_i$ in the future.
+After collecting each complete episode trajectory $\tau$ on level $l_i$ using policy $\pi$, our method assigns $l_i$ a score \mbox{$S_i = \mathbf{score}(\tau, \pi)$} measuring the learning potential of replaying $l_i$ in the future.
 We employ a function of the TD-error at timestep $t$, $\delta_t = r_t + \gamma V(s_{t+1}) - V(s_t)$, as a proxy for this learning potential.
-Its expectation over next states is equivalent to the advantage estimate, and therefore higher-magnitude TD-errors imply greater discrepancy between expected and actual returns, making $\delta_t$ a useful measure of the learning potential in revisiting a particular state transition.
-To prioritize the learning potential of future experiences resulting from replaying a level, we use a scoring function based on the \emph{average magnitude} of the Generalized Advantage Estimate~\citep[GAE;][]{schulman2015high} over each of $T$ time steps in the latest trajectory $\tau$ from that level:
+The expectation of the TD-error over next states is equivalent to the advantage estimate, and therefore higher-magnitude TD-errors imply greater discrepancy between expected and actual returns, making $\delta_t$ a useful measure of the learning potential in revisiting a particular state transition.
+To prioritize the learning potential of future experiences resulting from replaying a level, we use a scoring function based on the \emph{average magnitude} of the Generalized Advantage Estimate~\citep[GAE;][]{schulman2018high} over each of $T$ time steps in the latest trajectory $\tau$ from that level:

-Importantly, while the GAE at time $t$ is most commonly expressed as the discounted sum of all $1$-step TD-errors starting at $t$ as in Equation~\ref{eq:average_scoring_function}, it is equivalent to an exponentially-discounted sum of all $k$-step TD-errors from $t$, with discount factor $\lambda$.
+While the GAE at time $t$ is most commonly expressed as the discounted sum of all $1$-step TD-errors starting at $t$ as in Equation~\ref{eq:average_scoring_function}, it is equivalent to an exponentially-discounted sum of all $k$-step TD-errors from $t$, with discount factor $\lambda$.
 By considering all $k$-step TD-errors, the GAE mitigates the bias introduced by the bootstrap term in $1$-step TD-errors.
 The discount factor $\lambda$ then controls the trade-off between bias and variance.
-Our scoring function considers the absolute value of the GAE, as we assume the degree of learning potential grows with the magnitude of the TD-error irrespective of its sign.
+Our scoring function considers the absolute value of the GAE, as we assume the learning potential grows with the magnitude of the TD-error irrespective of its sign.
+This also avoids opposite signed errors canceling out.

-Another useful interpretation of Equation~\ref{eq:average_scoring_function} comes from observing that the GAE at $t$ is equivalent to the L1 value loss $|\hat{V}_t - V_t|$ when applied in the context of a policy-gradient algorithm that uses GAE for its own advantage estimates---and therefore value targets $\hat{V}_t$---as done in state-of-the-art implementations of PPO \citep{DBLP:journals/corr/SchulmanWDRK17} used in our experiments.
-For this reason, we will refer to this instantiation of our algorithm as \emph{value-based level replay}.
+Another useful interpretation of Equation~\ref{eq:average_scoring_function} comes from observing that the GAE magnitude at $t$ is equivalent to the L1 value loss $|\hat{V}_t - V_t|$ under a policy-gradient algorithm that uses GAE for its own advantage estimates (and therefore value targets $\hat{V}_t$), as done in state-of-the-art implementations of PPO \citep{DBLP:journals/corr/SchulmanWDRK17} used in our experiments.
+Unless otherwise indicated, \algoabbrev{} refers to the instantiation of our algorithm with L1 value loss as the scoring function.